 An evangelist, Rev. Robert Morgan, once told me, “Jesus is going to lead you down a path you wouldn’t choose for yourself.”
 I didn’t ask for this ministry.
 It was not my will, it was the will of God.
 I had nothing to do with Jesus ordaining me with His own hands, nor with my spirit being caught up to stand with Him and three other apostles while a fourth walked by in front of us.
 I really hope you understand I’m not sitting in judgment of anyone.
 I am just doing what the Lord called me to do.
 He loves His people and wants each one of us to know Him and lean on Him.
 He wants to lead us in His perfect will.
 He wants us to awaken from sleep and walk in the light of day.

-God gave Jesus all authority in heaven and on earth, and after doing so, He gave us Jesus.
+God gave Jesus all authority in heaven and on earth, and He gave us Jesus.
 God wants us to dwell in Jesus, abide in Him, believe in Him, not be Him.
 We were never meant to be supernatural heroes, we were meant to be humble and obedient children of God.
 And because of this I am doing my very best to tear down every speculation and every lofty thing raised up against the knowledge of God; even the things that originate from the minds of people who choose to interpret the Bible in ways that satisfy their own desires.
 Because of this they walk in darkness, while, at the same time, calling it light, having been deceived by the powers and forces of that darkness, because they chose to satisfy their own desires.

 Again, I didn’t ask for this ministry.
 Jesus was present at both my natural and spiritual birth.
 I was predestined and appointed in accordance with the will of God to be an ambassador for Christ; to be set apart to Him, and to speak for Him.
 I would never hurt, nor condemn, one of His own.
 But as long as there are speculations and lofty things raised up against the knowledge of God, I will not hesitate to expose them to the light.
 I will do so by the light of His Word, in order that every thought might be taken captive to the obedience of Christ.